-9 Preface
+Preface

-The series of workshops on New Partial-Wave Analysis Tools for Next Generation Hadron Spectroscopy Experiments was initiated with the ATHOS12 meeting, which took place in Camogli, Italy, June 20-22, 2012.
-It was followed by ATHOS13 in Kloster Seeon near Munich, Germany, May 21-24, 2013.
-The ATHOS15 meeting is planned for 2015 in the USA.
+The series of workshops on New Partial-Wave Analysis Tools for Next-Generation Hadron Spectroscopy Experiments was initiated with the ATHOS 2012 meeting, which took place in Camogli, Italy, June 20-22, 2012.
+It was followed by ATHOS 2013 in Kloster Seeon near Munich, Germany, May 21-24, 2013.
+The third, ATHOS3, meeting is planned for April 13-17, 2015 at The George Washington University Virginia Science and Technology Campus, USA.